Dr Anya Arthurs

 College of Medicine and Public Health

-place Flinders Medical Centre Building
+place Health and Medical Research Building

-Anya Arthurs is a Postdoctoral Research Fellow working in the Pregnancy, Health and Beyond Laboratory.
-After completing her PhD in the field of post-transcriptional modifications in the placenta, Anya moved to Flinders in 2019, studying the mechanisms by which circular RNAs, as well as other non-coding RNAs, are able to facilitate the development of the placenta and contribute to pregnancy complications.
+Dr Anya Arthurs is a Postdoctoral Research Fellow working in the Pregnancy, Health and Beyond Laboratory.
+After completing her PhD in the field of post-transcriptional modifications in the placenta, Anya moved to Flinders in 2019, studying the mechanisms by which circular RNAs, as well as other non-coding RNAs, facilitate the development of the placenta and contribute to pregnancy complications.
 She is also in the pursuit of biomarkers for complications such as preeclampsia and stillbirth.

 Qualifications